Takeaways: Joy, tears, culture wars dominate Jackson hearing

 REVIEWING THE RECORD

-Senators on the Republican side are repeatedly returning to issues of race and crime, focusing on the child pornography offenders that the judge herself has said are among the most difficult of her career - some that still give her nightmares.
+Senators on the Republican side are repeatedly returning to issues of race and crime, focusing on the child pornography cases that the judge herself has said are among “the most difficult” of her career — some that still give her nightmares.

 “Put their a— in jail,” Graham said.